Aleksandr Aleksandrov (mathematician): Personal life

 Aleksandr Aleksandrov was born in 1912 in Volyn, Ryazan Oblast.
 His father was a headmaster of a secondary school in St Petersburg and his mother a teacher at said school, thus the young Alekandrov spent a majority of his childhood in the city.
 His family was old Russian nobility—students noted ancestral portraits which hung in his office.
 His sisters were Soviet botanist Vera Danilovna Aleksandrov (RU) and Maria Danilovna Aleksandrova, author of the first monograph on gerontopsychology in the USSR.
 In 1937, he married a student of the Faculty of Physics, Marianna Leonidovna Georg.
 Together they had two children: Daria (b.
 1948) and Daniil (RU) (b.
 1957).
-In 1980, he married Svetlana Mikhailovna Vladimirova (nee Bogacheva).
+In 1980, he married Svetlana Mikhailovna Vladimirova (née Bogacheva).
 In 1951 he became a member of the Communist Party.
+While serving as a deputy of the Supreme Soviet of the Russian SFSR, Aleksandrov abstained in 1961 from voting on a law that introduced the death penalty for currency offences with retroactive effect.

 Alekandrov had a personal love for poetry, writing and translating.
 Once, on a trip to London, he was received as a visiting Shakespeare scholar.
 He was also very well travelled, visiting India, the US, and throughout Europe.